Alexander Ramsey: Career

+On April 15, 1865, President Abraham Lincoln was assassinated.
+There were very few senior officials in D.C. that morning.
+Ramsey was and took part in initiating the transfer of the Presidency to Vice President Johnson.

 Ramsey served as Secretary of War from 1879 to 1881, under President Rutherford B. Hayes.
 He was one of the commissioners to govern Utah from 1882 to 1886 under the Edmunds Act.
 The act made it illegal for polygamists to vote or hold office.
 Ramsey and four others were defendants in the Supreme Court case Murphy v.
 Ramsey, 114 U.S. 15 (1885).
 The Supreme Court upheld the federal law that denied polygamists the right to vote.